9001/copyparty/README.md

 * Windows: python 3.7 and older cannot read tags with ffprobe, so use mutagen or upgrade
 * Windows: python 2.7 cannot index non-ascii filenames with `-e2d`
 * Windows: python 2.7 cannot handle filenames with mojibake
+* MacOS: `--th-ff-jpg` may fix thumbnails using macports-FFmpeg

 ## general bugs